 #1 | The Customer Bought the Wrong Item

 Purchasing the wrong item is especially pervasive in eCommerce because the consumer can’t physically handle the product.
 For example, the shopper might buy a pair of shoes and later realize they are the wrong size.

 Because there is no physical contact prior to purchase, online shoppers rely even more heavily on accurate and detailed product descriptions.
 Therefore, all product and service descriptions need to be as precise and definitive as possible.

-One suggestion might be to offer alternate or complementary product ideas to help educate inexperienced shoppers.
+One suggestion might be to offer alternative or complementary product ideas to help educate inexperienced shoppers.
 Curated gift guides are a popular idea, especially around the holidays, as they allow shoppers to select relevant items based on recipients’ interests.
-Of course, gift cards can make the process easy on everyone as well.
+Of course, promoting gift cards can make the process easy on everyone as well.

-- Carefully package all merchandise.
+- Carefully packaging all merchandise.

-- Partner only with reputable shipping companies.
+- Partnering only with reputable shipping and fulfillment companies.